megadix/maven-flexiconf/README.md

 mvn package
 ```

-As stated before the default active profile is `local`, so executing this build command will use properties from `configuration/local.properties`.
-The result of the build is a jar complete with its dependencies:
+As the default active profile is `local`, executing this build command will use properties from `configuration/local.properties`.
+The result of the build is a jar with its dependencies:

 `target/maven-flexiconf-jar-with-dependencies.jar`

 ### Production Build

-If you ant to run a production build you need to activate the `prod` profile.
+To run a production build you need to activate the `prod` profile.

 To simulate an actual production build you should provide informations (especially sensitive ones) on the command line, leaving `configuration/prod.properties` untouched.